Big Mill B&B is going to be part of the Tar River Quilt Trail

 The Martin County Arts Council in Williamston, NC is also getting a barn quilt.
 They have chosen the pattern Crossed Canoes.
 Hopefully, the Town of Williamston will join us.

-Wherever you’re travelling across North Carolina, you are likely to find a map of all the Barn Quilts in each area.
+Wherever you’re traveling across North Carolina, you are likely to find a map of all the Barn Quilts in each area.
 That makes it so easy to plan your trip to ride by and look at these wonderful replicas of our heritage.
 I am so excited to be part of the Tar River Quilt Trail.

 You can see Miss Chloe’s LaMoyne Star quilt painted on the barn at Big Mill Bed & Breakfast.
 It’s time to set your GPS for Big Mill Bed & Breakfast, 1607 Big Mill Road, Williamston, NC 27892.
 And if you get lost, give me a call – (252) 792-8787.